-On the morning of August 21, Mohamed watched rockets fly over his village outside Damascus, Syria’s capital.
-Shortly after the bombs exploded, rumors spread throughout the neighborhood that the rockets had been loaded with sarin nerve gas and were deployed by the regime of President Bashar al-Assad against the neighborhood because it was a stronghold of the Free Syrian Army (FSA), the ragtag rebel army established by defected government soldiers who oppose Assad’s rule.
+On the morning of August 21, Mohamed watched rockets fly over his village outside Damascus, Syria's capital.
+Shortly after the bombs exploded, rumours spread throughout the neighbourhood that the rockets had been loaded with sarin nerve gas and were deployed by the regime of President Bashar al-Assad against the neighborhood because it was a stronghold of the Free Syrian Army (FSA), the ragtag rebel army established by defected government soldiers who oppose Assad's rule.

 Mohamed is a farmer, not a combatant, but he told me he promptly went to a local FSA outpost, where the rebels were giving instructions on how to survive the chemical-weapons attack: "Place cold, wet towels over your face," an FSA soldier had instructed him.
 "Stay low to the ground.
 Close all your doors."

 But when Mohamed returned to his house, it was too late: two of his children, whom he'd left playing in the garden, were dead.